 - Enable flexibility needed to adapt to changing regulations

-There are three best practices companies can apply that will provide an effective change control system—automation, centralization and integration.
+There are three best practices companies can apply that will provide an effective change management system—automation, centralization and integration.

-View the eBook to learn more about these best practices and learn how they can transform your change control process.
+View the eBook to learn more about these best practices and learn how they can transform your change management process.